algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 $ algokit wallet add [OPTIONS] ALIAS_NAME
 ```

-> Please note, the command is not designed to be used in CI scope, there is not options to skip interactive masked input of mnemonic if you want to alias an Account (both private and public key) entity.
+> Please note, the command is not designed to be used in CI scope, there is no option to skip interactive masked input of the mnemonic, if you want to alias an `Account` (both private and public key) entity.

 #### Options